Fancy Stuffed Peppers with Quinoa and Black Beans

 Set aside 1⁄4 cup of the remaining marinara sauce.
 Mix the quinoa with the beans, mush- rooms, onion, wheat germ, garlic, basil, and half of the remaining marinara sauce.
 Stir until well combined, adding more marinara sauce, a couple of tablespoonfuls at a time, until the mixture is moist but not soupy.
 If the mixture does get a little soupy, simply add more wheat germ.

-Spoon one-quarter of the mixture into each pepper, mounding it if need be.
+Spoon one-sixth of the mixture into each pepper, mounding it if need be.
 Spoon 1 tablespoon of the reserved marinara sauce over each pepper,

 then top with the pepper tops.
 (The stuffing will peek out between the pepper tops and bottoms.)
 Carefully position the peppers in the casserole so they will remain upright while baking.